decode-it/course.ai/doc/exercises.md

 * Plot the path followed by the weights of the weights of the first 2 hidden neurons
 * Plot the data cost per iteration
 * Plot the weights cost per iteration
+* Note the minimal cost found by this algorithm

 Repeat the above, but set the steepest descent step size to maximum.